openstack-archive/infra-manual/doc/source/developers.rst

 The goal of this document is to walk you through the concepts and specifics that should be understood while contributing to OpenStack.

-Prior to contributing to an OpenStack project a few steps need to be completed.
+Prior to contributing to an OpenStack source code repository a few steps need to be completed.
 This document covers the steps that get you started, such as creating a few accounts on required websites, signing a contributor license agreement, uploading an ssh key, and installing git-review.

 Account Setup
 -------------